surniaulula/wpsso/readme.txt

 * **Improvements**
 	* Changed the menu font icon for better compatibility between Mac OS and Windows (Mac OS superscripted the original font icon).
 	* Added new buttons in the SSO &gt; Tools and Actions page:
-		* Add Person Role for Content Creators
+		* Add Person Role to Content Creators
 		* Remove Person Role from All Users
 * **Bugfixes**
 	* None.